3 Surprising Factors That Determine The IRS Mileage Rate

 The new deductible rate represents a 3.5¢ increase over last year, which is one of the largest year-over-year changes to the IRS mileage rate in the last decade.
 Most experts predict gas prices to drop and inflation to hold steady in 2019.
 At first glance, the sharp increase seems misaligned with economic forecasts.
 Essentially, the agency is predicting the cost of owning and maintaining a car to increase 6% just as two headline inputs either decrease or hold steady.

 But the IRS mileage rate is not a simple projection of gas prices and consumer costs.
-Actually, it’s a fascinating economic index that unifies diverse data from across the economy.
+Actually, it’s a fascinating composite index that unifies diverse data from across the economy.